MiltiadisR/Wondersoftheworld/pages/about.md

         </div>
     </div>
 </div>

+<p style="color: #ffffff;">Thank you for joining us on this journey of discovery and appreciation.
+Together, let's celebrate the marvels that define our world.</p>

 </body>
 </html>

-Thank you for joining us on this journey of discovery and appreciation.
-Together, let's celebrate the marvels that define our world.